xoopscube/documentation/en/development/README.md

 **Why is such mechanism needed?**

 > In the 3D application world, there are many "controversies" around the question of the best process.
 For example, the scene management has multiple solutions — Octree, Quadtree, Terrain, Sphere tree, no tree and more...
 > but all these controversies are useless, because the best process is determined by what the application has to do.
 > — Kazuhisa Minato

 A web application has commonly the same "controversies" about required features.

 XCube delegates them to managers and controllers.
 So developers are free to change them according to their needs.
 Thus, it's a must-have for flexibility.
 However, XCube also benefits from another _side effect_ of this mechanism.

+## XCube Namespace

+XCube used a prefix convention to implement the concept of namespace when PHP didn't provide any.
+PHP namespaces were introduced in PHP 5.3, and subsequently updated.

+In the PHP world, namespaces are designed to solve two problems that authors of libraries and applications encounter when creating re-usable code elements such as classes or functions:
+Name collisions between code you create, and internal PHP classes/functions/constants or third-party classes, functions, constants.

-#### Delegate manager
+## Delegate manager

 XCube starts up managers from the configuration settings written into the file _default.ini_ or override with a simple file _custom.ini_

 XCube consists of several managers and each manager provides careful management of its members and a consistent API.
 Developers can choose from managers, modules, delegate and preload mechanism or interfaces for extensible and flexible customization.

 Some distribution packages have been released with a good starting INI file, a set of base modules and provide **preload** files for a rapid site development.
 A web developer can run a pre-configured bundled package as the starting point that meets the production expectations of a website.

+## Preload

+A Preload is a single-file component, an extension for customization and personalization of a website, so Webmasters don't have to change the source code of the trusted system.

+## Type Safe

+Among other things, XCube has some policies and features to ensure security.
+One of these policies is the safe type-safe emulation.

+## Action Form

+Another one is Action-Form that always check and identify valid values like a peripheral driver interface.

-### XCube Namespace
+### Framework Agnostic

-XCube used a prefix convention to implement the concept of namespace when PHP didn't provide any.
-PHP namespaces were introduced in PHP 5.3, and subsequently updated.

-In the PHP world, namespaces are designed to solve two problems that authors of libraries and applications encounter when creating re-usable code elements such as classes or functions:
-Name collisions between code you create, and internal PHP classes/functions/constants or third-party classes, functions, constants.
+Support for modern JavaScript frameworks (compiled reactjs, vue, fluent, etc.) and easily integration of CSS Frameworks.

-### Exchangeable
+## Exchangeable

 The XCube design is probably common to the most used design pattern in modern programming languages like Java and C#.
 Some advantages of XCube design are :